Cold Email for Real Estate Agents: Templates That Convert

 Best, [Your Name] [Phone] | [Email] [Link to first-time buyer guide]

-Why it works: Provides valuable financial analysis, no pressure, educational tone, demonstrates expertise with first-time buyers.
+Why it works: provides a valuable financial analysis, keeps an educational tone, applies no pressure, and demonstrates expertise with first-time buyers.

 Personalization fields: